Alice Braga

 The next epic Hollywood sci-fi movie for Braga arrived with writer-director Neill Blomkamp’s Elysium (2013), starring Matt Damon, Jodie Foster, Sharlto Copley, and fellow Brazilian Wagner Moura, returning a mild gross of $286 million.
 Alice Braga’s first movie as star-producer was the multi-media, globe-trotting production, Latitudes (2014), directed by Felipe Braga (no relation), and co-starring Daniel de Oliveira, followed by Argentine writer-director Pablo Fendrik’s El Ardor (2014), co-starring Gael Garcia Bernal, and which premiered at the Cannes Film Festival and then the Morelia Film Festival.

 After co-starring in the widely dismissed, little-seen black comedy, Kill Me Three Times (2014), starring Simon Pegg, Braga co-starred opposite Woody Harrelson and Liam Hemsworth in the Lionsgate-released Western, The Duel (2016), playing in theaters as well as Lionsgate’s VOD platform, Lionsgate Premiere.
-Braga was also in the Lionsgate-released Christian-themed drama, The Shack (2017), starring Sam Worthington, Octavia Spencer, Radha Mitchell, Graham Greene, and Tim McGraw, and earning a robust $97 million global gross.
+Braga was also in the Lionsgate-released Christian-themed drama, The Shack (2017), starring Sam Worthington, Octavia Spencer, Radha Mitchell, Graham Greene, and Tim McGraw, earning a robust $97 million global gross.

 Unusually, Braga was cast in one of the few commercially failed ($49 million return) Marvel Cinematic Universe movies, The New Mutants (2020), co-written and directed by Josh Boone, with Blu Hunt, Maisie Williams, and Anya Taylor-Joy.
 In her first Hollywood-produced animated movie, Alice Braga delivered a vocal performance in co-writer/director Pete Docter’s well-reviewed but commercially failed ($121 return on a $150 million budget) Disney/Pixar film, Soul (2020), co-starring Jamie Foxx, Tina Fey, Angela Bassett, and Questlove, and despite its poor box-office, won two Oscars, including Best Animated Feature.